xorpaul/go-gitea-jira-webhook/README.md

 - **username**: Your Jira username
 - **password**: Your Jira password (used to create API tokens automatically)
 - **projects_filter**: (Optional) Array of Jira project codes to process.
 If empty or omitted, all projects will be processed.
+- **comment_visibility**: (Optional) Set comment visibility.
+Format: "type:value" (e.g., "role:Members", "group:developers").
+If empty, comments will be public.

+#### Buffering Section

+- **duration**: (Optional) Buffer duration in Go duration format (e.g., "5s", "10m", "1h").
+If set, buffering is automatically enabled.

+When a duration is configured, the application collects all commits for each Jira ticket over the specified duration before posting a single comment.
+This prevents comment spam when multiple commits are pushed in quick succession (e.g., during debugging, typo fixes, or rapid development).

+**How buffering works:**

+1. First commit for a ticket starts the buffer timer
+2. Additional commits for the same ticket are added to the buffer
+3. After the buffer duration expires, all buffered commits are posted as a single comment
+4. On graceful shutdown (SIGINT/SIGTERM), all pending buffered commits are immediately processed

 #### Project Filtering Examples